20 Marketing Tips to Prepare Your Business for Holiday Shopping in 2021

 - Check website performance: Most ecommerce sites see a higher volume of traffic during the holiday season—double-check that your website infrastructure and web hosting provider can support the expected increase so your customers don’t experience slowdowns or interruptions.

-- Make sure your site is mobile-friendly: According to eMarketer, online sales from mobile devices will account for 44% of all holiday ecommerce sales in 2020.
+- Make sure your site is mobile-friendly: Mobile devices accounted for 39% of ecommerce revenue for the 2020 holiday shopping season, and eMarketer predicts mobile commerce will increase 18.8% to $97.15 billion during the 2021 holiday season.
 Verify that your website is providing a great experience for mobile users, with a mobile optimized layout and navigation, easily clickable buttons, and a mobile-friendly checkout process.